gem-pasteur/macsyfinder/doc/system_parser.rst

    * For each system to parse

-     * create the system
+     * create the System
-     * add this system to the system_bank
+     * add this System to the system_bank
-     * create the genes defined in this system with their attributes but not their homologs
+     * create the Genes defined in this System with their attributes but not their Homologs
-     * add these genes in the gene_bank
+     * add these Genes in the gene_bank

 Phase 3.

-   * For each system to search
+   * For each System to search

-     * For each gene defined in this system:
+     * For each Gene defined in this System:

          * create the Homologs by encapsulating Genes from the gene_bank
          * add the Gene to the System